baycom/tfrec/README.md

 - "Unsupported sensor type" for WeatherHub sensors

-There is a "secret" type specific value (CRC init) that can only be safely calculated with at least different 2 raw messages.
-I have determined it for 5 types (03, 04, 08, 0b and 10) and also implemented the value decoding just for these sensors.
+There is a "secret" type specific value (CRC init) that can only be safely calculated with at least 2 *different* raw messages (3 are better).
+I have determined it for 8 types (03, 04, 06, 07, 08, 0b, 10, and 11) and also implemented the value decoding just for these sensors.
 For other types please send me a few raw messages received by the -D option.

 ## Dump save/load